AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-assets-modules.md

 When you configure [!DNL Adobe Experience Manager Essentials] modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional [!DNL Adobe Experience Manager Essentials] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)